vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 + The method under test
 + The expected outcome

-If we would have left of the string that describes the method in the describe block then the output would be a lost less clear and readable:
+If we would have left off the string that describes the method in the `describe` block then the output would be a lot less clear and readable:

 ###### Some Spec